bcgov/range-web/README.md

 # range-myra-web

 The Range project will move important crown land management documents from paper to digital, and make them accessible in the field through disconnected mobile devices.
-The web application will help ranch officers and districts to manage tenure agreements and get overview of the land usage.
+The web application will help ranch officers and district managers to manage tenure agreements and get overview of the land usage.

 ## Folder Structure
 ```